Best Car Insurance in Massachusetts

 Here are all car insurance requirements for drivers in Massachusetts:

 - $20,000 of bodily injury liability coverage per person and $40,000 per accident

 - $8,000 of personal injury protection per person, per accident

 - $20,000 of uninsured motorist bodily injury coverage per person and $40,000 per accident

 - $5,000 of property damage liability coverage

-Massachusetts is one of the few states that require drivers to carry personal injury protection coverage, also known as PIP.
+Massachusetts, being a no-fault state, is one of the few states that require drivers to carry personal injury protection coverage, also known as PIP.
 PIP covers medical bills, bodily injury expenses, and similar costs after an accident, regardless of fault.

 You don’t have to worry about these limits when buying car insurance in Massachusetts: any licensed insurer in the state that sells a policy will match these limits, at minimum.